 “Breast tenderness experienced in both breasts is not associated with breast cancer,” Sherry tells us.
 “If you are experiencing breast tenderness in one of your breasts only, it would be a reason to see a healthcare provider.”
 This is because inflammatory breast cancer can be associated with breast pain.
 When in doubt, always visit your doctor if you’re experiencing new pain or tenderness because treating painful breasts depends on the cause of the pain.
-Below Sherry has graciously detailed the seven top reasons you may be dealing with breast pain, plus how to relieve breast tenderness for each situation.
-Keep reading for the full scoop.
+Below, Sherry details the seven top reasons you may be dealing with breast pain, plus how to relieve breast tenderness for each situation.

-We know that PMS symptoms are varied and include everything from bloating, weight gain, cramps, headaches, irritability, and breast tenderness.
+We know that PMS symptoms are varied and can include bloating, weight gain, cramps, headaches, irritability, and breast tenderness.
 When your symptoms improve once your period starts, you can tell there is a hormonal connection (typically, breast tissue is especially sensitive to the increasing amounts of estrogen about two weeks before your period begins).
 While some women are more sensitive to hormonal changes, the intensity of an individual’s pain can also vary from month to month.
 “If we are able to medically stop someone’s period using oral contraception or a progesterone IUD, PMS symptoms are impressively improved or disappear completely,” says Sherry.
 Some ways to relieve this type of discomfort other than using birth control include avoiding foods high in sodium (like Chinese food) and limiting alcohol intake.
-You should also drink as much water as possible, take vitamins like calcium, vitamins E and D, thiamine, magnesium, and omega-3 fish oil, as well as drink green tea.
+You should also drink as much water as possible; take vitamins like calcium, vitamins E and D, thiamine, magnesium, and omega-3 fish oil; and drink green tea.

 There are always little-known facts that surprise us, and this happened to be one of them.
 Sherry told us that women who consume excessive amounts of caffeine or nicotine will notice more breast tenderness.
 And why is that?
 “Caffeine and nicotine stimulate the breast tissue, making breasts more sensitive and painful, especially in the days leading up to a period,” says Sherry.
-The doctor says your best bet is to lessen (or better yet, stop) smoking cigarettes and drinking caffeine to lessen your symptoms.
+The doctor says your best bet is to reduce your caffeine and nicotine intake.

 Sherry says that 80% of women wear the wrong bra size, and in Western cultures, 10% to 25% of women don’t wear a bra at all.
 “Poor support leads to tender breasts regardless of your size,” says Sherry.
 An everyday bra is form-fitting and prevents tenderness and sagging because it gives your breast tissue support during your typical daily activities.
-Sherry says it’s important to get properly fitted by an expert if you have any questions about what size—or bra—to wear.
+Sherry says it’s important to get properly fitted by an expert if you have any questions about what size or which bra to wear.

 Sherry says it’s also important to wear a sports bra when exercising.
 “If you don’t wear a sports bra and choose to wear your everyday bra during exercise, the delicate and sensitive breast tissue will bounce and move in such a way that breast tenderness will occur,” the doctor says.
 Furthermore, if you continuously exercise without the appropriate bra, breast tissue with its fibrous ligaments and fatty tissue will continue to be tender and saggy.

 Now that you know how to relieve breast tenderness, there's no reason to be confused (or concerned).
-And when in doubt, always check with your doctor.
+But when in doubt, always check with your doctor.